cyrilletuzi/angular-async-local-storage/docs/MIGRATION_TO_V7.md

 **TypeScript will narrow the data type as you validate**.

 You can also use any other library to validate your data.
-But in this case, TypeScript won't be able to narrow the data type automatically.
+But in this case, TypeScript will not be able to narrow the data type automatically.
 You can help TypeScript like this:

 ```typescript
 import { isString } from 'some-library';